1jour1vin

 About the estate:

-Yannick and Benoît Amirault are perfectionist winemakers who naturally converted to organic farming.
-They have 19 hectares of Cabernet Franc, two-thirds of which are in Bourgueil and the rest in Saint-Nicolas-de-Bourgueil, each with a good heritage of old vines.
+Yannick and Benoît Amirault are perfectionist winemakers who naturally transitioned to organic farming.
+They cultivate 19 hectares of Cabernet Franc, two-thirds of which are in Bourgueil and the rest in Saint-Nicolas-de-Bourgueil, with a rich heritage of old vines in each vineyard.

 Hachette Wine Guide